ankschoubey/old-blog/_posts/2021-04-22-applied-info.md

 For example: While job searching, it is better to prepare while actively giving interviews than by waiting months before starting applying for jobs.
 The probability that you'll have to relearn everything is high.

+## Catchup when need be [^1]

+It's better to wait for a good amount of information to accumulate before consuming it rather than consume a constant stream of data.

+A good way to follow this is to avoid all feeds and recommender systems.

+Example:

+Rather than consuming breaking news every few minutes, it's better to let things accumulate for a day or so before consumption.
+Most breaking news is often low quality and is rarely important longterm.

 ## Finding applicable information

 There are many ways to find applicable information, these are a few that come to mind.